terragrids/dapp/README.md

 The frontend performs the following actions when editing a project:

-1. Upload the image and the project metadata to Pinata IPFS
+1. Upload the image and the project metadata to Infura IPFS
 2. Request a unique authentication message from the API
 3. Authenticate the user by asking to sign a zero-fee/zero-algo transaction with their wallet, adding the authentication message in the transaction note
-4. Send the Pinata IPFS metadata URL and hash to the Project Contract API for the existing contract ID
+4. Send the Infura IPFS metadata URL and hash to the Project Contract API for the existing contract ID

 The Project Contract API node.js backend service performs the following actions:

 1. Verify the user identity checking the signed authentication transaction
 2. If the user authentication is successful, call the Algorand Smart Contract API using an intermediary admin wallet, to avoid asking the project creator to pay transaction fees
-3. Pass the updated Pinata IPFS metadata URL and hash to the Project Smart Contract at deployment time to be stored in the contract state
+3. Pass the updated Infura IPFS metadata URL and hash to the Project Smart Contract at deployment time to be stored in the contract state

 The smart contract state is updated and pointing to a new file pinned on IPFS.

 https://user-images.githubusercontent.com/2437709/199514545-1714b4fd-9f4e-4546-aca7-cbe1a3c201fd.mov